-For additional boating rules and guidelines on Black Hills lakes, contact the Black Hills National Forest office at 605.255.4515.
+For additional boating rules and guidelines on Black Hills lakes, contact the Black Hills National

 PERSONAL FLOTATION DEVICES (PFDs)

 All vessels (including canoes, kayaks, paddleboards and inflatable rafts) being operated on public waters of this state must have at least one wearable USCGapproved PFD for each person on board or being towed.
 Inflatable PFDs are not approved for persons being towed.